 If My Case Settles, When Would I Get My Money?

 Here is the bad news most people do not fully understand.
 The settlement of mass tort cases is a time-consuming process.
 When you would get your settlement money is unknown.
 But if I had to guess, I would say sometimes in 2021.

 If You Have a Claim, Please Call a Lawyer NOW!

 There are potential statute of limitations issues with many claims filed at this point moving forward.
 This does not mean you don’t have a claim.
-But I’m imploring you, if you think you might want to bring a claim, call a lawyer today.
+But I’m imploring you, if you or a family member may want to bring a claim for compensatory damages, call a lawyer today.
 You can reach me at 800-553-8082 or you can get a free consultation online.